HadiMed/reverse_ctf_/Alienware(CHTB)/README.md

 # Solver

-Just using the API CryptDecrypt to recover the file
+Just using the API CryptDecrypt to recover the file with the Hbase

 ```c++
 #include <iostream>